lukeorth/lugo/lugo/content/posts/maze-generation.md

 walls = [true, true, false, true]    // top, right, left: |¯|
 {{</highlight >}}

-While the above approach works, I've decided to deviate and use bit arrays instead---for two reasons:
+While the above approach works, I've decided to deviate from it and use bit arrays instead---for two reasons:

 1. **Memory Savings.**  Boolean values consume an entire byte of memory.
-This might come as a surprise to some---after all, wouldn't a single bit suffice?
-Yes... but, because our CPUs are optimized to read and write in bytes, processing data smaller than this is not efficient.
-Thankfully, there is a way to bypass this limitation by converting our boolean values into bits and stuffing them into a byte---specifically a `uint8` data type.
-This is referred to as a bit array, and (in our case) it will reduce our memory usage by $ 4\times $ without decreasing efficiency.
+This might come as a surprise to some.
+After all, wouldn't a single bit suffice?
+Yes... but, because our CPUs are optimized to read and write in bytes, processing smaller chunks of data is simply not efficient.
+Thankfully, there is a way to bypass this limitation by converting our boolean values into bits and stuffing them into a byte---specifically a `uint8`.
+This is referred to as a bit array, and (in our case) it will reduce our memory usage by $ 4\times $ without compromising efficiency.
-2. **Speed.**  The `walls` array serves several functions within our program, including providing input to our algorithm.
-If the algorithm isn't aware of which walls exist, it can't determine which cells to visit next.
-If we choose to represent our walls with boolean arrays, we restrict this logic to *if-then* statements.
-These in turn can create branches in our compiled code, resulting in unpredictability and reduced performance.
-By using a bit array instead, we can expand our options to include bitwise operations.
-These allow our algorithm to use mathematical operations to predictably (but still conditionally) execute program logic, thereby bolstering performance.
+2. **Speed.**  The `walls` array serves several important functions within our program, one of which is providing input to our algorithm (a requirement for determining which cells to visit next).
+By choosing to represent cell walls with boolean arrays, we are restricting this logic to *if-then* statements.
+These can subsequently create branches in our compiled code, resulting in unpredictability and reduced performance.
+By using a bit array instead, we expand our options to include bitwise operations.
+These will allow our algorithm to use mathematical operations to predictably (but still conditionally) execute program logic, bolstering its performance.

-With these explanations out of the way, let's now turn our attention to the specific data format we'll be using.
-Hopefully the following chart will suffice.
+With these explanations out of the way, let's now take a look at our binary representation---which I'll conveniently summarize with the following chart.

 {{< highlight text >}}
 BITS     INTEGER     WALLS                     EXAMPLE